 Roasted Fennel and Pear Salad

 Autumn is here, resplendent in all of her vibrant colors, and with it, pear season.
 Roasted Fennel and Pear Salad is the perfect way to celebrate the bounty of fall.
+Honestly, this elegant fennel salad doubles beautifully as a side dish for holiday entertaining or a light lunch on its own.
+It is the kind of winter salad that feels festive and fresh all at once.

 Roasted Fennel and Pear Salad